Native American language

 What was Pequot transportation like in the days before cars?
 Did they paddle canoes?

 Yes, the Pequots made dugout canoes by hollowing out large trees.
-They used them for transportation and for ocean fishing trips.
+They used them for transportation and for

 Over land, the Pequots used dogs as pack animals.